RobertFoss79/whisper_transcriber/README.md

 Whisper Transcription Tools

+Taking notes and trying to rememeber what I was typing and listen at the same time just doesn't work well.
+And constantly pausing to take notes resulted in a one hour lesson taking upwards of two to three hours.
+So, I wanted a program to transcribe the MP3 file for me.
+Then, I copy and paste the transcription into AI and get the notes for the lesson so I can just follow along and pay attention.
+This program is the result of that need for myself.

 This project contains two Python scripts for transcribing audio files using OpenAI's Whisper model., written using Gemini AI.

 whisper_batch.py: Automatically transcribes all MP3s in a specific "todo" folder.